n3d1117/website/PLAN.md

 - Source changes are committed on `master`.
 - The Pi refresh path reaches the Pi and completes scraping/validation.
 - `scripts/refresh-generated-data.sh` configures its own Git author so cron/SSH runs can commit without machine-global Git setup.
+- Cloudflare did not auto-build from the branch push, so the workflow calls the existing `DEPLOY_HOOK` whenever `generated-data` is pushed.

 ## Expected Result